jazzfan2/anagrams/README.md

 # Description:
 anagrams.py is a Python3 program that finds all word-*COMBINATIONS* in a given language that form an anagram of the (combination of) word(s) - whether or not existing(!) - given as argument(s).
-Matching combinations of words appear in one distinct sequence only.
+Each matching combination of words appears in one distinct word sequence.

 anagrams.py offers options to set:
 - language: only one at the time, default language is Dutch;